 The Disinformation Age

-Modern media-consumers are the civilians in a messaging warzone, in which nefarious aims and “fake news” (actual or claimed) battle with verified reporting and facts.
-From the The New York Times newsroom to a jail cell in Azerbaijan, these are stories of ramifications and responses in our disinformation age.
+Modern media-consumers are the civilians in a messaging warzone, where nefarious aims and “fake news” (actual or claimed) battle with verified reporting and facts.
+From the newsroom of The New York Times to a jail cell in Azerbaijan, these are stories of ramifications and responses in our disinformation age.

 How ‘Fake News’ Changed The New York Times – and Didn’t